Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 221.  ### Question221
 When is a feature done?

-- [x] When it is potentially releasable and shippable
+- [x] When it is potentially releasable and shippable.
-- [ ] When the Product Owner approves it
+- [ ] When the Product Owner approves it.
-- [ ] When the customer accepts it
+- [ ] When the customer accepts it.
-- [ ] When the Scrum Master approves it
+- [ ] When the Scrum Master approves it.

 _[⬆ Back to Top](#table-of-contents)_